MrDGuy/pxt-skillmap-robot-beta/tutorials/interface/fifth-tutorial.md

 ## Step Four

 Write your first initial on the tilemap!
-Reminder: you seea "D" because that it my first initial.
+Reminder: you see a "D" because that it my first initial.
 ![Place the coins here](https://raw.githubusercontent.com/MrDGuy/pxt-skillmap-robot/main/docs/static/robot-draw-initial.gif "Using the place_coin() function" )

 ```assetjson